mnot/I-D/rfc5988bis/draft.md

 to simplify and reduce errors in their comparison.

 Atom allows registered link relation types to be serialised as absolute URIs using a prefix, "http://www.iana.org/assignments/relation/".
-This prefix is specific to Atom as an application of linking.
+This prefix is specific to the Atom serialisation.

-Furthermore, Atom link relation types are always compared in a case-sensitive fashion; therefore, registered link relation types SHOULD be converted to their registered form (usually, lowercase) when serialised in an Atom document.
+Furthermore, link relation types are always compared in a case-sensitive fashion; therefore, registered link relation types SHOULD be converted to their registered form (usually, lowercase) when serialised in an Atom document.